Missio Dei (The Mission of the Church)

 We believe in God the Father, from whom every family in heaven and on earth is named.
 We believe in God the Son, who lives in our hearts through faith, and fills us with his love.
 We believe in God the Holy Spirit, who strengthens us with power from on high.
 We believe in one God; Father, Son and Holy Spirit.
 Amen.

-Let us pray in silence for our own needs and for the needs of the world:
+Let us pray in the quiet for our own needs and for the needs of the world:

 And hear our prayer.